AndriiSiuta/intellias-test-app/README.md

 # IntelliasApp

-- [ x ] the application should display properly on mobile, tablet and desktop
+- [x] the application should display properly on mobile, tablet and desktop
 - [ x ] it should have a fixed navbar on top of the screen with a “company-logo” and the name of the logged-in user
 - [ x ] it should have a sidebar navbar menu that can be collapsed/minimised (leaving